sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

  The subject of the 258th chapter is called *Rig-vidhána* ; but it does not refer to the work of that name in which Śauṇaka describes the authors, the divinities, and the metres of the Rig Veda.
 Its object is to point out the merits derivable by the repetitions of particular verses of the Rig Veda, especially the Gayatri, a great number of times, and under certain condi- tions.
 The verses and the rites enjoined in the Yajus, the Sáma, and the Atharva Vedas are also treated of in the same way in successive chapters; and they are respectively named *Yajur vidhána, Sáma-vîdhána*, and *Atharva-vidhána*.
 Health, life, prosperity, wealth, descendants, destruction and dementation of enemies, seasonable rain, and other blessings are promised to those who follow the injunctions laid down in these chapters.

- A section occurs in one of the Brahmaṇas of the Sáma Veda in which the means of obviating the evil effects of supernatural occurrances are provided; a summary of this section, and the merits of the Śrí Śukta, a Litany to [Fortune](# "Translated by Mr. F. E. Hall.")form the subjects of the next chapter.
+ A section occurs in one of the Brahmaṇas of the Sáma Veda in which the means of obviating the evil effects of supernatural occurrances are provided; a summary of this section, and the merits of the Śrí Śukta, a Litany to Fortune[^4]form the subjects of the next chapter.
 An offering to the Viśvedevas and the mantras required for the purpose, the ceremony of bathing the images of the guardian divinities of the ten quarters, that of bathing the image of Vináyaka, (Gaṇeśa), that of Maheśvara, the adoration by kings of particular divinities on specified days of the month, mantras to be recited on the umbrella, the throne, the horse and other regal insignia, a charm bearing the name of Vishṇu and designed to protect the person of the wearer, the different Śákhás of the four Vedas, and the merit of alms, are then described in successive chapters.
 (269th to 271st.)

+[^4]: "Translated by Mr. F. E. Hall."

  The last of the five primary subjects of Puráṇas is genealogy, and to it the Agni Paráṇa devotes six chapters (272nd to 277th).The first of these treats of the solar race; the second, of the lunar